tekumara/notes/pyenv.md

 This can occur when upgrading to a new version of pyenv.
 To fix, rebuild the shims with `pyenv rehash`

-> ModuleNotFoundError: No module named 'virtualenvwrapper'
+> Error while finding module specification for 'virtualenvwrapper.hook_loader' (ModuleNotFoundError: No module named 'virtualenvwrapper')
 > virtualenvwrapper.sh: There was a problem running the initialization hooks

 This can occur when running _virtualenvwrapper.sh_ outside a pyenv python environment.
 Run `pyenv which virtualenvwrapper.sh` to locate _virtualenvwrapper.sh_, eg: